Creating Stored Procedures (Database Engine)

 When creating a stored procedure, you should specify:

-Error handing functions such as ERROR_LINE and ERROR_PROCEDURE can be specified in the stored procedure.
+Microsoft SQL Server 2005 introduces new error handing functions such as ERROR_LINE and ERROR_PROCEDURE that can be specified in the stored procedure.
 For more information, see Using TRY...CATCH in Transact-SQL.

 Naming Stored Procedures

 We recommend that you do not create any stored procedures using sp_ as a prefix.
 SQL Server uses the sp_ prefix to designate system stored procedures.
 The name you choose may conflict with some future system procedure.
 If your application uses nonschema qualified name references and your own procedure name conflicts with a system procedure name, your application will break because the name binds to the system procedure, not your own.

 A user-defined stored procedure that has the same name as a system stored procedure and is either nonqualified or is in the dbo schema will never be executed; the system stored procedure will always execute instead.
 The following example demonstrates this behavior.

 USE AdventureWorks; GO CREATE PROCEDURE dbo.sp_who AS SELECT FirstName, LastName FROM Person.Contact; GO EXEC sp_who; EXEC dbo.sp_who; GO DROP PROCEDURE dbo.sp_who; GO

 Using an explicit schema qualifier also provides a slight performance advantage.
 Name resolution is slightly faster if the Database Engine does not have to search multiple schemas to find the procedure.
 For more information, see Executing a Stored Procedure.

 Private and global temporary stored procedures, analogous to temporary tables, can be created with the # and ## prefixes added to the procedure name. # denotes a local temporary stored procedure; ## denotes a global temporary stored procedure.
 These procedures do not exist after SQL Server is shut down.